Bath Time Routine for Kids That Actually Works (Even for the Ones Who Hate It)

 🛁 Use a sink insert or baby tub

-Helpful Pick: Angelcare Baby Bath Support (ad)
+Helpful Pick: Baby Bath Support (ad)

 This ergonomic bath seat is perfect for keeping your hands free and baby safe.